Title: Travel and Business Expense Policy

 Issuing Authority: Vice President and Chief Financial Officer

 The College appreciates the efforts of those who travel on behalf of the College.
 This policy has been established to ensure the best possible use of the College’s resources, cost-effective travel, and for prompt reimbursement of those expenses incurred by College employees on business assignments.
 This policy meets or exceeds IRS tax and legal requirements.

 St. Olaf College will pay for reasonable, necessary, documented and properly authorized expenses for the purpose of official College business, as described in this policy.
-Employees should neither gain nor lose personal funds as a result of college business.
+Employees should neither gain nor lose personal funds as a result of the College business.

 It is the responsibility of each individual employee to comply with the St. Olaf College travel and business expense policy.
 Supervisors are responsible for authorizing travel and then reviewing and approving travel reimbursements in compliance with the College travel and business expense policy.

-- Whenever possible, the services of travel agencies should be avoided in favor of on-line reservations.
+- Whenever possible, the services of travel agencies should be avoided in favor of online reservations.
 Any use of a travel agency must be approved by the Controller prior to scheduling.
 Employees should use online providers such as Expedia, Orbitz, Travelocity, Delta, and Hotels to search for fares.
-Some comparative shopping is encourged and reservations should be made well in advance in order to achieve a lower cost..
+Some comparative shopping is encouraged and reservations should be made well in advance in order to achieve a lower cost.

 - In addition, travelers who are authorized to use the St. Olaf College Purchase Card are required to use it when making travel arrangements.
 Using a personal credit card in lieu of the St. Olaf College Purchase Card in order to gain frequent flyer miles will not be permitted.